 When you’re active in an addiction, everyone close to you may be trying everything to get you help.
 Or, if they’re like some, they don’t want you to seek help at all.

-You are tired of struggling with addiction and want to get your life back on track, but you can’t seem to get your family and friends behind you.
+You want to get your life back on track, but can’t seem to get your family and friends behind you.
 It’s hard to wrap your mind around why a loved one wouldn’t want you to go to rehab, yet the reality of this experience is quite common.

 Let’s look at seven reasons your family and friends could be holding you back from seeking help.